DrThomasAger/smile/README.md

 This acts as an initial handshake confirming that the model will act as an agent of reciprocity.

-If it doesn't use the name tag, that means it hasn't agreed to the instructions as an agent of reciprocity.
+If it doesn't use the name tag, that means it hasn't agreed to follow the instructions.

  In ***(: Smile***, we let the model know up front  that by providing the name tag, it agrees to abide by our instructions and role.